 - Prove how your marketing programs continue to become more cost-effective.

 As a marketer, you need to regularly prove how effective your marketing is and how smartly you’re investing the company’s budgets.

-Excerpted from Chapter 20 in “The Results Obsession: ROI-Focused Digital Strategies to Transform Your Marketing,” now available on Amazon.
+Excerpted from Chapter 20 in our new BESTSELLER, “The Results Obsession: ROI-Focused Digital Strategies to Transform Your Marketing,” now available on Amazon.

 Get our Latest Blog Posts by Email

 The key to delivering analytics advantage.
 (2017) Deloitte®. <https://www2.deloitte.com/content/dam/Deloitte/ca/Documents/deloitte-analytics/ca-EN-Building-Analytics-Capabilities-AODA.pdf>